Katy Wright Email & Phone Number

 What company does Katy Wright work for?

-What is Katy Wright's role at the current company?
+What is Katy Wright's role at University of Leeds?

-Katy Wright's current role is Associate Professor of Sociology and Social Policy.
+Katy Wright is listed as Associate Professor of Sociology and Social Policy at University of Leeds.

 What schools did Katy Wright attend?